sirnuke/steambridge/COMPILE.md

 Unfortunately, Visual Studio doesn't work inside of Wine.
-There's also enough fuzziness to C++ that it's unlikely MinGW will work without persuasion.
+There's also enough fuzziness to C++ that it's unlikely MinGW will work without considerable persuasion.
 The Free Software dream of a Windows-less future remains onhold.

 I will note, for future reference, that GCC and Visual Studio do agree on enough that it might be feasible to use MinGW, so long as we stay away from pesky exceptions and the like.
-For example, they seem to agree on virtual tables.
+For example, they seem to implement virtual tables the same way.

 I'm using Visual Studio 2010 because it's the latest version supported by the Source 1 SDK, though that's not a requirement.
 If you do use 2010,